deejaygraham/married-to-the-mob-talk/outline.md

 - Opener
   - Thank you for being here
   - Who I am
+    - Principal Dev
+    - Sage
+    - NE Bytes
+    - Agile NE
+    - Makers and Creators @ CN
-  - Questions
+  - Questions at any time

+- Before I begin
-Not here to tell you that you have to do or this is the only way to do it It is possible and teams are doing it and having success.
+  - Not here to tell you that you have to do or this is the only way to do it
+  - But - It is possible and teams all over the world are doing it and having success.
+  - Alaska Airlines, Hunter Technologies
+  - Woody has hundreds of cases - travels the world advising

+- What is it
+  - Mob programming is where 3 or more pepole get together to solve a single problem
+  - There are rules and guidelines

+- Pair Programming
+  - Two devs sitting at a keyboard
+  - Dreyfuss model
+    - careful pairing to keep focus
+    - Beginner and Expert !!!

+  - Dev typing (not explaining verbally).
+Rubber Ducking
+  - Dev reading what is typed and making sense of it.
+  - Strong personalities
+  - Often see one person typing and another is the nodding dog.

+- Evolution
+  - XP++

+- Swarming
+  - How is it different?

+  - Pair Programming is bad enough

+- Isn't it just massively inefficient Pair programming?

+- That's some nice code you got there
+- It would be a pity if anything happened to it

+- Rules

+- Guidelines

+- Roles
+  - Not brilliant descriptors but...
+  - Driver

+  - Navigator

+  - Mob

+- Takeaways
+  - Pair
+  - Do strong style pairing
+  - Mob when you can
+  - Hopfully it will catch on

-Getting started
+- Getting Started
   -

-  Common mistakes
+- Common mistakes

-  3 or more pepole get together to solve single problem.
-  All over the world is being done.

   Pairing